ZahraAbbasiantaeb/Statistical-Pattern-Recognition/SPR_HW1/readme.txt

+This Homework covers following materials:

+Basic Statistics,
-This Homework covers Basic Statistics, concept of Feature Selection and Feature extraction, calculation and property of Covariance Matrix.
+concept of Feature Selection and Feature extraction, calculation and property of Covariance Matrix.